gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 cases.

 ``-tunepme``
     Defaults to "on."
-If "on," a Verlet-scheme simulation will optimize various aspects of the PME and DD algorithms, shifting load between ranks and/or GPUs to maximize throughput.
+If "on," a simulation will optimize various aspects of the PME and DD algorithms, shifting load between ranks and/or GPUs to maximize throughput.
 Some :ref:`mdrun <gmx mdrun>` features are not compatible with this, and these ignore